ksinha49/ai-workloads/services/file-ingestion/README.md

 - **file-processing-status-lambda** – checks S3 for the text document and updates `fileupload_status`.
 - **FileIngestionStateMachine** – orchestrates both Lambdas and then triggers the ingestion workflow.

+The dataclasses `FileProcessingEvent` and `ProcessingStatusEvent` used by these Lambdas are provided by the shared `common-utils` layer so they can be imported simply with ``from models import FileProcessingEvent``.

 ## External Callers

 The `FileIngestionStateMachine` is invoked by other stacks before they begin